ukinimod/docker-fundamentals/challenge4/step1.md

-Look at the `/root/Dockerfile` and find the port intended for publishing (Hint: [EXPOSE instruction](https://docs.docker.com/engine/reference/builder/#expose))
+Look at the `/root/Dockerfile` and find the port intended for publishing.

 Create an image from the Dockerfile tagged `mynginx`.